out-somniac/dotfiles/README.md

 > [!NOTE]
 > Arrr!
 'Tis been a fair while since I last inspected these provisions.
 Don't be puttin' yer trust in me word alone, matey!

+## Fonts
+Ye'll be wantin' t' install some nerd fonts fer some fine ligatures!
+I'd be recommendin' ttf-fira-code, me hearty!

 ## Branches and differences
 Arrr, listen up, ye landlubbers!
 The [main](https://github.com/out-somniac/dotfiles/tree/main) branch be holdin' the bare bones setup.
 But mark ye well, since I be usin' this setup on more than one vessel, I've got two more branches: